-The Emotional Burden of Dementia & The Benefits of Communityby Amylee Amos MS, RDN, IFMCPNews
+The Emotional Burden of Dementia & The Benefits of Communityby Amylee Amos PhD, RDN, IFMCPNews

 The emotional burden of Alzheimer’s disease and dementia is often overlooked.
 All too often, the media focuses on the exorbitant financial burden of Alzheimer’s both on the individual family and on the healthcare system in general because those numbers are so staggering, they’re sure to make a headline.
 The emotional burden of the disease is quieter, less flashy, but equally if not even more oppressive.